ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-4-3.md

-Chapter 4: Overcoming Writer's Block: Techniques for Staying Motivated and Productive During Difficult Times
+Techniques for Staying Motivated and Productive During Difficult Times
 ============================================================================================================

 Writer's block can be a frustrating and discouraging experience for nonfiction writers.
 However, there are techniques that can help you stay motivated and productive during difficult times.
 In this chapter, we will explore these techniques.